 Slade, T, McEvoy, PM, Chapman, C, Grove, R & Teesson, M 2015, 'Onset and temporal sequencing of lifetime anxiety, mood and substance use disorders in the general population', Epidemiology and Psychiatric Sciences, vol. 24, no. 1, pp. 45-53.View/Download from: Publisher's site

 Gates, P, Grove, R & Copeland, J 2014, 'Substance use in the Australian workforce: Findings from two national surveys', Journal of Health, Safety and Environment, vol. 30, no. 1.

-Grove, R, Baillie, A, Allison, C, Baron-Cohen, S & Hoekstra, RA 2014, 'The latent structure of cognitive and emotional empathy in individuals with autism, first-degree relatives and typical individuals', Molecular Autism, vol. 5, no. 1.View/Download from: UTS OPUS or Publisher's site
+Grove, R, Baillie, A, Allison, C, Baron-Cohen, S & Hoekstra, RA 2014, 'The latent structure of cognitive and emotional empathy in individuals with autism, first-degree relatives and typical individuals', Molecular Autism, vol. 5, no. 1.View/Download from: Publisher's site

 Gates, P, Grove, R & Copeland, J 2013, 'Impact of substance use on the Australian workforce', Journal of Addiction and Prevention, vol. 1, pp. 1-6.